Fisplay/procountor-php/README.md

 <a name="introduction"></a>
 ## Introduction
-This opensource project is about ...
+This opensource project is about procountor API

 <a name="introduction"></a>
 ## Start